justinsapienza/SAPIENZA-Data-Science-Portfolio/MLUnsupervisedApp/README.md

 6. Hit enter
 7. The app will open as a local host in your browser

-Here is a link to the deployed version(insert link here) of the app!
+Here is a link to the [deployed version](https://sapienza-data-science-portfolio-rev9phf5trxlg9cw8qdg23.streamlit.app/) of the app!

 App Features
 ------------